-I hereby certify that the herein are true and correct policy.
+I hereby certify that the contents found herein are true and correct in content and policy.

-Authorized Of ficial
+Authorized Official

 Title of Official Date

-Student Name (Pri inted)
+Student Name (Pr inted)

+( ,

 Student Signature Date

-$\boldsymbol{\mathcal{O}}$

 STUDENT RULES AND CODE OF CONDUCT

 ATTENDANCE POLICY

 Until the next scheduled evaluation: For a student to be making satisfactory academic progress as of the course midpoint, the student must meet 67% in attendance and 70% academic requirements on at least one evaluation by midpoint in the course.
 Regardless of the average level of attendance, students who have more than 10 school days (14 calendar days) of consecutive absences without communication to the School Director/Designee will be dismissed on the 11th consecutive school day as an unofficial withdraw.